dxwc/post/README.md

     - Since entries data will be hand generated, it is safer to have top level author
 - Making URI requirement of atom as URL
+- Allow only one self link and one alternate link on top level